cogu/autosar/doc/autosar4_api/datatype/datatype_mapping_set.rst

 findMappedModeRequestRef
 ~~~~~~~~~~~~~~~~~~~~~~~~

-.. method:: DataTypeMappingSet.findMappedModeRequestRef(modeDeclarationGroupRef : str)
+.. py:method:: DataTypeMappingSet.findMappedModeRequestRef(modeDeclarationGroupRef)

     Same as :ref:`ar4_datatype_DataTypeMappingSet_getModeRequestMapping` but instead returns the reference to the mapped implementation data type.
     Returns None in case the mode declaration group reference is not part of the internal modeRequestMap dictionary.

-    :param str applicationDataTypeRef: :ref:`ar4_mode_ModeDeclarationGroup`
+    :param str modeDeclarationGroupRef: Reference to :ref:`ar4_mode_ModeDeclarationGroup`
     :rtype: str

 .. _ar4_datatype_DataTypeMappingSet_findMappedDataType: